 Vines v.
 Orchard Hills, Inc. is illustrative of how actual damages are considered even where the liquidated damages clause is found to be valid.
-In Vines, the purchaser defaulted on a real estate transaction and, although the seller was entitled to liguidated damages pursuant to a valid clause within the contract, the purchaser claimed that the seller had suffered no actual damages.
-The purchaser further claimed that the seller had gained a windfall by later reselling the real estate for double the price, and that the purchaser was therefore entitled to restitution.
-The Connecticut Supreme Court conducted an extensive analysis of the right of a breaching party to seek restitution, and concluded that "a purchaser whose breach is not willful has a restitutionary claim to recover moneys paid that unjustly enrich his seller."
-In making the claim, the purchaser is required to prove unjust enrichment, which entails a showing that the damages suffered by the seller are less than the sum received from the purchaser.
-The Vines Court remanded the case to afford the purchaser the opportunity to demonstrate that the subject real estate could have been resold, at the time of the breach, at a price higher than the contract price so as to remove any losses and compensate for incidental and consequential damages.
-In the alternative, the purchaser would have an opportunity to prove unconscionability or excuse, thus rendering the liquidated damages clause unenforceable.59
+In Vines, the purchaser defaulted on a real estate transaction and, although the seller was entitled to liquidated damages pursuant to a valid clause within the contract, the purchaser claimed that the seller had suffered no actual damages.54 The purchaser further claimed that the seller had gained a windfall by later reselling the real estate for double the price, and that the purchaser was therefore entitled to restitution.55 The Connecticut Supreme Court conducted an extensive analysis of the right of a breaching party to seek restitution, and concluded that "a purchaser whose breach is not willful has a restitutionary claim to recover moneys paid that unjustly enrich his seller."56 In making the claim, the purchaser is required to prove unjust enrichment, which entails a showing that the damages suffered by the seller are less than the sum received from the purchaser.57 The Vines Court remanded the case to afford the purchaser the opportunity to demonstrate that the subject real estate could have been resold, at the time of the breach, at a price higher than the contract price so as to remove any losses and compensate for incidental and consequential damages.58 In the alternative, the purchaser would have an opportunity to prove unconscionability or excuse, thus rendering the liquidated damages clause unenforceable.59 to real estate purchase contract cases.
+In Norwalk Door Closer Co., the Connecticut Supreme Court found that the seller manufacturer was "continuing its business without having been harmed, and substantially as it did before the breach," such that it would have been unjust to permit the seller to recover the liquidated damages sum of \$100,000.61 This was because "equitable principles will be invoked to deny recovery when the facts make it apparent that no damage has been suffered."62

 The liquidated damages case most cited in reference to the occurrence of no actual damages is Norwalk Door Closer Co. v.
-Eagle Lock & Screw Co., which, as discussed above, is not a real estate purchase contract case despite it being cited heavily with respect to real estate purchase contract cases.
-In Norwalk Door Closer Co., the Connecticut Supreme Court found that the seller manufacturer was "continuing its business without having been harmed, and substantially as it did before the breach," such that it would have been unjust to permit the seller to recover the liquidated damages sum of \$100,000.
-This was because "equitable principles will be invoked to deny recovery when the facts make it apparent that no damage has been suffered."
+Eagle Lock & Screw Co., 60 which, as discussed above, is not a real estate purchase contract case despite it being cited heavily with respect

-In Zappone, the relevant clause in the real estate purchase contract permitted a seller, in the event of the purchaser's breach, to elect either liquidated damages or to seek "whatever remedy may be available under equity or law to recover damages resulting from Buyer's default."63 The Connecticut Superior Court explained that the clause gave the seller the right to choose one or the other, but not both.
-The particular clause in the contract gave the seller this right, and was therefore not the kind of valid liquidated damages clause that provided only for liquidated damages, thus precluding the recovery of actual damages.
+In Zappone, the relevant clause in the real estate purchase contract permitted a seller, in the event of the purchaser's breach, to elect either liquidated damages or to seek "whatever remedy may be available under equity or law to recover damages resulting from Buyer's default."63 The Connecticut Superior Court explained that the clause gave the seller the right to choose one or the other, but not both.64 The particular clause in the contract gave the seller this right, and was therefore not the kind of valid liquidated damages clause that provided only for liquidated damages, thus precluding the recovery of actual damages.
 Without a clause similar to the one found in Zappone or, in other words, where a contract provision permits the seller only the right to liquidated damages (as opposed to permitting either liquidated damages or another remedy), and where that clause is found to be valid, the seller will not be able to seek actual damages.
 Clauses within real estate purchase contracts which provide for liquidated damages often do not reference actual damages at all.
 When they are found to be valid, however, they have an automatic preclusive effect on the seller's right to seek actual damages.65